 How Much Water Should I Drink During Pregnancy?

-Water makes up over half of our body weight and it’s recommended that adults drink at least eight 8 oz. glasses of water per day.
-Pregnant women need to drink more because water is essential for the development and functioning of the placenta, making amniotic fluid, and for the circulation of nutrients from mother to baby.
-The placenta contains about .5L of water and pregnant women make between .5-1.2L of amniotic fluid.
-Pregnant women’s blood volume also increases by 50-60% during pregnancy and water is the major component of blood.
+Pregnant women need to drink more water because water is essential for the development and functioning of the placenta, making amniotic fluid, and for the circulation of nutrients from mother to baby.
+The placenta contains about .5L of water, and pregnant women make between .5-1.2L of amniotic fluid.
+Pregnant women’s blood volume also increases by 50-60% by the late third trimester, and water is a major component of blood.

 It’s also important to drink enough water while pregnant for the following reasons: